jcpetro97/ansible-vagrant-dev-env/README.md

 ## How to use

-/vagrant is a shared folder, mapped from the host to the guest.
-The source of /vagrant is the current working directory when the server was initialized.
+`/vagrant` is a shared folder, mapped from the host to the guest.
+The source of `/vagrant` is the current working directory when the server was initialized.

 A basic ansible project structure is already there and it follows the ansible recommended alternate layout best practices.

-**NOTE:** The layout used, assumes you are using the ansible-galaxy method of retrieving roles ( requirements.yml ).
-There is more information in the roles/requirements.yml file.
+**NOTE:** The layout used, can be used with either the ansible-galaxy method for roles, or the traditional method.
+If you are developing for a role to be used with AWX/Tower, then I would recommend the ansible-galaxy method for roles.
+See roles/requirements.yml for some detail.

 Basically, develop the playbook/role on the host, inside the directory of the OS desired.
 To test, spin up the server, and one or both clients.
 Log into the "server", cd to /vagrant and run the ansible playbook.